sophiasharif/notes/website-contents/timeline.md

 date: December 2019 - December 2020
 description:
 [
-After ditching indoor volleyball to focus exclusively on beach, I was one of 24 players selected for the USA national high-performance team!
+After ditching indoor volleyball to focus exclusively on beach, I was one of 24 players selected for the USA national high-performance team.
 ]

 event: #1 Beach Volleyball Player in Northern California
 date: November 2018 - March 2020
 description:
 [
-During the summer of 2018, I practiced almost daily and attended 2-3 tournaments every week.
+During the summer of 2018, I practiced daily and attended 2-3 tournaments every week.
 One time, it was over 100 degrees the entire day, and I went to a 5-hour camp and then to a 7-hour tournament, which we ended up winning!
-All these extra tournaments and practice ended up paying off, as I secured the #1 spot in Northern California in the following fall.
+The extra hours payed off, as I secured the #1 spot in Northern California the following fall.
 ]

 event: First tournament win!
 date: July 2018
 description:
 [
 After not even making it to playoffs for the first 6 months of playing beach volleyball, I finally won my first tournament!
-It was a small tournament and wasn't super competitive, but I was so excited and proud of myself.
 ]

-event: First beach volleyball tournament!
+event: First beach volleyball tournament
 date: July 2017
 description:
 [
 I started playing beach volleyball in the spring of 2017.
 I was so excited to play in my first tournament!
 We ended up losing every game, but I had so much fun and decided I want to commit to the sport.
-Fun fact: Since this was my first tourney, I forgot to put on sunscreen, and I looked like pickachu for the next week!
-Needless to say, this tournament was quite a learning experience.
 ]

 event: Swimming
 date: March 2013 - June 2015
 description:
 [
-My mom wanted me to be more active and signed me up for swimming.
-I was not the greatest swimmer, and I really was not a fan overall.
-I quit after a torturous two years and joined the school volleyball team in 6th grade instead, and never looked back.
+I tried swimming for two torturous years before switching to volleyball in 6th grade and never looked back.
 ]

 event: Russia Excursion
 date: May 2010 - January 2013
 description:
 [
-My family and I moved to Russia for a few years.
-I attended a Russian school and learned to speak Russian fluently.
-While I was there, I danced competitively and performed in Tchaikovsky Hall in Moscow.
-Fun fact: Russian dancing is so brutal that this is the only time in my life I had a six-pack, but I'm working hard to bring back those glory days.
+I moved to Russia, attended a Russian public school, and learned the language fluently.
+I danced competitively and performed in Tchaikovsky Hall in Moscow.
+Fun fact: Russian dancing is so brutal that this is the only time in my life I had a six-pack, but I'm working hard to bring back those glory days!
 ]

 event: I AM BORN